 The GERI Toolbox is a solution that can help municipal home care nurses – in collaboration with general practitioners – to offer proactive and comprehensive care to elderly citizens.
 The aim is to catch deterioration in health before an acute admission to hospital becomes necessary.

-The goal of the GERI Toolbox and its digital technology is to simplify communication between the municipal home care and the general practitioner, and contribute to better collaboration across the sectors for the benefit of elderly citizens and patients.
+The goal of the GERI Toolbox and its digital technology was to simplify communication between the municipal home care and the general practitioner and contribute to better collaboration across the sectors for the benefit of elderly citizens and patients.

-If the GERI Toolbox and an early home care intervention can help bring down the number of acute hospital admissions, it will be a great advantage for the patient and their relatives.
-It is also an advantage for the municipality that can spare the expense of the admission and for the hospital where the number of beds are being reduced.
+If the toolbox and an early home care intervention could help bring down the number of acute hospital admissions, it would be a great advantage for the patient and their relatives.
+It would also be an advantage for the municipality to spare the expense of the admission and for the hospital where the number of beds would be reduced.

-Overall, the hope for the GERI Toolbox is that it will increase both the quality of care, quality of life and have a positive economic impact for both hospital and municipalities.
+Overall, the hope for the GERI Toolbox was that it would increase both the quality of care, quality of life and have a positive economic impact for both hospital and municipalities.

 The GERI Toolbox is a mini-laboratory.
 The toolbox contains equipment and devices for point-of-care testing with rapid response feedback such as blood pressure apparatus (sphygmomanometer), a bladder scanner, a scale and equipment for blood sample analysis.